List of county roads in Collier County, Florida: Route description

+History

-The road was originally a routing of Tamiami Trail (US 41) through Downtown Bonita Springs.
-It became SR 887 when US 41 was moved to its present alignment in 1976.
-The SR 887 designation has been reused for the Port Miami Tunnel since its opening on August 3, 2014.
+Old 41 Road in both Collier and Lee Counties was originally a routing of Tamiami Trail (US 41) through Downtown Bonita Springs.
+After US 41 was rerouted to its present alignment in 1976, the former route was redesignated SR 887.
+SR 887 was turned over to county control in both Lee and Collier Counties in the early 1980s.
+Though, the Lee County segment is now controlled by the City of Bonita Springs and is no longer signed CR 887.

+The SR 887 designation has since been reused for the Port Miami Tunnel since its opening on August 3, 2014.

+Major intersections

 County Road 888

 County Road 888 is Wiggins Pass Road in North Naples.

+Route description

-It runs from County Road 901 (Vanderbilt Drive) near Delnor-Wiggins State Park east crossing U.S. Route 41 and terminating just east of US 41 at a Cemex plant.
-West of US 41, it was once State Road 888, and it was State Road 865B prior to the renumbering in 1976.
+Wiggins Pass Road begins at CR 901 (Vanderbilt Drive) near Delnor-Wiggins Pass State Park.
+From here, it heads east and intersects US 41 (Tamiami Trail).
+It terminates just a half a mile east of US 41.
+It dead ends into Cemex's North Naples plant, which is located at the southern terminus of the Seminole Gulf Railway.

+History

+Wiggins Pass Road west of US 41 was previously designated SR 865B (Vanderbilt Drive was SR 865A at the time).
+It was redesignated SR 888 after the state road renumbering in January 1976.
+It became CR 888 when it was relinquished to county control in the 1980s.

+Major intersections

 County Road 890

 County Road 890 connects downtown Immokalee with Lake Trafford to the west.
 It is locally known as Lake Trafford Road.

 County Road 892

 County Road 892 is a short mile-long route on Marco Island connecting CR 92 (San Marco Road) with the community of Goodland.
 It is locally named Goodland Drive.